Chapter 48

 “Leave it to me,” Joss kept airily repeating.

 Felicia was equally closemouthed when the Volesters reunited at Burrow Lane on Monday.
-She did bring Vicki an early birthday present from San Francisco: a swanky keychain all set for car keys once Vicki got keys to a car—though not the model John DeLorean’d touted at the NADA convention, an outlandish “gullwing” sports vehicle that looked like something Han Solo might drive on his day off.
+Fel did bring Vicki an early birthday present from San Francisco: a swanky new keychain for car keys once Vicki got keys to a car.
+(Though not the model John DeLorean’d touted at the NADA conventionan outlandish “gullwing” sports vehicle that looked like something Han Solo might drive on his day off.)
 But apart from that, Felicia acted more concerned about ridding Goofus of the gaseous habits he’d lapsed into while spending the weekend with his friend Breezy.

-As for Ozzie, he came home as he left it: fretting about the weather-related impact on auto sales, and whether Chrysler’s chairman was accurate in predicting a further and steeper sales decline due to governmental fuel-economy and safety-emission standards.
+As for Ozzie, he came home as he left it: fretting about the weather-related impact on auto sales, and whether Chrysler’s chairman had accurately predicting a further and steeper sales decline due to governmental fuel-economy and safety-emission standards.
 Yet around Vicki he put on his butter-and-egg grin, saying “Birthday?
 Someone having a birthday around here soon?
 News to me, Kitten.”

 “(One more thing...)”